 This morning I woke up in a warm bed.
 Amazing!
 There was clean water to brush my teeth.
 Fantastic!
 And delicious, pure spring water to drink.
 Incredible!
 We may take these things for granted; millions will never have them.
 Counting blessings leads us not only to metta, but also to karuna or compassion, as we think of all the people who have no warm bed, who go to sleep hungry or in fear, who have to carry water for miles, who don't have any clean drinking water.
 As we count our blessings with genuine surprise and enthusiasm, we naturally think of how to contribute in any way to those who don't get a chance to enjoy life's simple pleasures.

 So, this Thanksgiving and every day, remember to count your blessings and feel innocent joy and childlike surprise.
-And if you want a moment of goosebumps, click the link below for a lovely rendition of Aled Jones 'Count your blessings one by one' by an English choir girl.
+And if you want a moment of goosebumps, click the link below for a lovely rendition of Reginald Morgan & Edith Temple's song 'Count your blessings while you may,' sung by by an English choir girl., or loving-kindness.
+Counting blessings, giving thanks, frees us from hindrances such as doubt, despondency and discontent.
+Instead of feeling discouraged, bitter or frustrated because we don't have all the things--wealth, power and prestige--to which we feel entitled, we can experience a thrill of surprise for all the blessings we do receive on a daily basis.

 Count your blessings while you may,